-If you enjoy venturing out of the Hills and exploring, here are a few day trip suggestions that we really enjoy.
+If you like venturing out of the Hills and exploring, here are a few day trips that we really enjoy.

 PATONGA | CENTRAL COAST